Welsh Mountain sheep: Uses

 The Welsh Mountain sheep is a dual-purpose breed and is the foundation of the Welsh sheep industry.
-In the Middle Ages these sheep were predominantly kept for their wool and milk, but by the nineteenth century they had become renowned in England for their tasty meat and Queen Victoria is reported to have demanded Welsh lamb at the royal table.
+In the Middle Ages these sheep were predominantly kept for their wool and milk, but by the nineteenth century they had become renowned in England for the taste of their meat and Queen Victoria is reported to have demanded Welsh lamb at the royal table.

 The fleece of the Welsh Mountain sheep varies considerably across the range of varieties.
 That of the large South Wales Mountain sheep contains a high proportion of kemp, whereas the fleece of the Black Welsh Mountain sheep is fine and soft, contains very little kemp and is attractive to hand-spinners.
 A typical fleece of this black variety weighs around 3 to 4 lb with a staple length of 2 to 4 in.

 The meat of the Welsh Mountain lamb is much esteemed, and carcasses have often won prizes at shows like the Royal Smithfield in London.
 The carcass of a pure-bred Welsh Mountain lamb is usually within the range 25 to 35 lb whereas a lamb from a cross between a Welsh ewe and a down breed ram, or a lamb raised on improved land, is larger at around 35 to 45 lb.